DaniGarciaLopez/running-speed-estimator/README.md

-# Estimate the running speed from a video using OpenPose
+# Estimate the running speed of an human using a video stream and OpenPose library